mayhem-guild/docs/README.md

 # Who are we?

-Mayhem is a new raiding guild on Living Flame EU (Season of Discovery).
+Mayhem is a new semi-hardcore raiding guild on Living Flame EU (Season of Discovery).
 We are a bunch of talented raiders who like to have fun when we raid.
-We raid semi-casually and looking to grow fast.
+We raid and and are looking to grow fast.
+We've currently cleared Naxxramas HM2.

 ---